rod-trent/Copilot-for-Security/Prompts/Plugins/MDTI.md

 ```
 ---
 ```
-Copilot for Security Prompt of the Day: Evaluate the security implications of using outdated software and dependencies in a corporate environment.
+Evaluate the security implications of using outdated software and dependencies in a corporate environment.
 ```
 ---
 ```